Prison will never be a safe place to be pregnant. In the last five years, three babies born to women in prison have died.

-Prison will never be a safe place to be pregnant.
-In the last two years, two babies born inside prison have died.
 Even if the worst doesn't happen, prison causes toxic stress and trauma to both mother and child.
-Short sentences can have a long-lasting, lifelong negative impact.
+Short sentences can have a long-lasting, lifelong negative impact, with many mums and babies being separated by the prison system.

 Why is this important?

 The majority of women enter prison for sentences of six months or less – which is enough time to lose your home, job and be totally cut off from your family and support networks.
 When a woman is supported in her community, she is able to tackle the issues that swept her up into crime in the first place.
 In her community, she’s able to get support to give her child the best start in life, including easy access to antenatal and postnatal healthcare.
+All evidence shows that pregnant women and mothers should be kept in the community – but without public pressure, the system is slow to change.

 Prison is not a safe place for pregnant women.
 The whole time I was there, I felt worried about my health and the health of my baby.
 From sleeping on a paper thin mattress with the metal frame hurting my hip bones, to no adequate nutritional food or supplements besides a pot of folic acid, it was inhumane.
 I was taken to my first baby scan in handcuffs.